travelster/DBGallery/AI/image-to-text.md

 This example demonstrates how a fair poor photo of a screen can be read quite accurately.
 <p style="margin-left: 5%;"><img style="border: 1px solid grey;" width="100%" src="https://cdn.dbgallery.cloud/Download.aspx?id=411509&public=2/image-to-text-2&" alt="AI Image-to-text poor quality sample"/></p>

-## TIP: Making this data visible across DBGallery
+## IMPORTANT TIP: Making this data visible across DBGallery
 While this data field, and all others, can be found in our Full Data View (FDV) tab in image preview, consider using Data Layout Settings in our Tools menu to place it in the Info tab and other areas of DBGallery.
 See <a href="/datalayoutsettings">Data Layout Settings</a> for more on configuring which data is shown where.